ajaypro/Daily-Learnings/android/arch components/livedata/General.md

   * it will be automatically removed once the lifecycleowner is finished
   * LiveData can also be used for ui which does not have lifecycle methods use `LiveData.observeForever(Observer)`  and we need to remove     it manually by using LiveData.removeObserver(Observer).

+## Livedata with repository

+* LiveData does not provide concurrency, error handling, retries etc..
+* t's not a good fit for exposing the result of a database query

 ## livedata with retrofit

 * [retrofit with livedata](https://medium.com/@pivincii/using-retrofit-with-livedata-5c5a49544ba3)